ikanaki/orientation-exam-1/README.md

       docked at any given time (some docking capacity).
     - If this limit is reached, no more ship can dock until more space becomes available (already docked ship undocking).
-    - Assume that planet names are unique.
+    - Assume that planet names are unique (you don't have to add this constraint/check yourself).

 ## Frontend

 ![main](assets/frontpage.png)

+- You do not have to concern yourself with fancy styling. **Focus on functionality!**
 - The **frontend** consists of a single page
-- You do not have to concern yourself with fancy styling. **Focus on functionality!**

   - a heading with the title of the site
   - table of existing ships as depicted above, which allows us to undock or dock ships (depending on their current state) by clicking a link
      - we are redirected back to main page after using the link
-     - if we try to dock ship on a planet that has no more available docking capacity, ship will not be docker and we display "Docking capacity on planet XYZ reached!"
+     - if we try to dock ship on a planet that has no more available docking capacity, ship will not be docked and we display "Docking capacity on planet XYZ reached!" error
-     - XYZ is a placeholder name of the planet where we tried to dock.
+     - XYZ is a placeholder name of the planet where we tried to dock

 ![main](assets/maximum_capacity.png)

-  - form that allows us to move ship to a different planet using select field
+- form that allows us to move ship to a different planet using select fields
     - only ships that are currently undocked should be displayed as option in select field
   - form that allows us to create new ship

 ## Database